minimike86/zeldathonuk/README.md

 # Zeldathonuk

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.
+This project contains the source code for the [ZeldathonUK](https://www.zeldathon.co.uk/) website and was generated with [Angular CLI](https://github.com/angular/angular-cli), originally using Angular v6 and now updated to Angular v8.

 ## Development server